Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

   <summary>Click to expand!</summary>

 ```
+v6.01:
+add todo_list.txt, you can track what i'm planning to do next!
+NEW: add 'bone_set_arm_localaxis.py' to quickly set the localaxis params of arm bones
+NEW: add 'vmd_rename_bones_morphs.py' for simple find-and-replace names within VMD
+NEW: add "image set downloader" in handy tools
+NEW: "bone auto armtwist" FIX HANDTWIST PINCHING WOOOOOO
+NEW: add "bone sdef twist hand adapter" that will fix handtwist pinching on SDEF-autotwist models
+overhaul "make ik from vmd" to make it more object-based and more readable
+bugfixes in "reweight blender fragments", remove fancy optimizations
+change persistent storage method to use one json-formatted file

 v6.00:
 BIG: overhaul several parts of my PMX/VMD classes to make things more intuitive and more readable
    overhaul how vertex weights are stored, now all weight types use same structure of [index,value] pairs